hipe/tmx/lib/skylab/headless/doc/issues/050-name-conventions.md

   + `render`, `render_foo` -
-  (at one point we thought .. but then we were like ..) rendering freqently happens internally (read: protected methods). the optimal shape for the method depends largely on what is being done;
+  (at one point we thought .. but then we were like ..) rendering freqently happens internally (read: private methods). the optimal shape for the method depends largely on what is being done;
   e.g a table might render its each row which would involve rendering each cel. memory might be prohibitve to join all the rows into one big string,